Breast Enlargement Fat Transfer Surgery Cost & Guide

 - Any previous history of breast disease

-- If you have had chemotherapy or radiation to the breast tissue
+- Any previous chemotherapy or radiation to the breast tissue

-- Your current smoking status, alcohol intake or drug use
+- Current smoking status, alcohol intake or drug use

-Once you have discussed the above, your surgeon will then take the time to examine you and measure the size of your breasts.
-After examining you, they will be able to give you an idea of the breast size you can achieve through fat transfer.
-Furthermore, you can try on a wide range of sizes during the consultation to help you visualise the size you wish to achieve.
+Once patients have discussed the above, the surgeon will then take the time to examine and measure the size of your breasts.
+After examining the patient, they will be able to give an idea of the breast size they can achieve through fat transfer.
+Furthermore, patients can try on a wide range of sizes during the consultation to help patients visualise the size they wish to achieve.

-To ensure you fully understand the procedure and decide if it is the right option for, there are a few questions that you may wish to ask your surgeon.
+To ensure patients fully understand the procedure and decide if it is the right option for, there are a few questions that they may wish to ask the surgeon.
 These may include:

 - Do you think what I wish to achieve from surgery is realistic?